-- Complete a college level reading, writing and math course with a “C” or better at another regionally accredited college and have submitted transcripts prior to advising and registration.
+- Complete college-level reading, writing, and math course(s) with a C or better at another regionally accredited college and have submitted official transcripts before advising and registration.

-Once placement is provided, all certificate- and degree-seeking students meet with an academic advisor.
-For new students, dates and times of group advising options are available on the COCC website.
+After placement is provided, all certificate and degree seeking students are required to meet with an academic advisor.
+For new students, dates and times of group advising options are available on the Getting Started page.
+After the start of the term, all students who participate in group advising sessions will be emailed the name of an individual academic advisor based on the major stated on students' admission application.
+Students can change their advisor by contacting CAP Services at 541-383-7200.

 Current students should contact their advisor directly to schedule an advising appointment.
 Students can confirm the name of their advisor by contacting CAP Services (located in Cascades Hall) or by logging in to their Bobcat Web Account.
-All students who participate in group advising sessions will be emailed the name of an individual academic advisor, based on the major stated on their admission application, shortly after the start of each term.
-Students can change their advisor by contacting CAP Services at 541-383-7200.

-Current students may choose to be self-advised, which means that the advising requirement is waived and students are responsible for choosing their courses and making sure that those courses fit their degree goal.
-To apply for and review the requirements for receiving self-advising status, visit the COCC advising website.
+Current students may choose to be self-advised, which means the advising requirement is waived and students are responsible for choosing their courses and making sure that those courses fit their degree goal.
+To apply for and review the requirements for receiving self-advising status, see the Academic Advising page.

-Student registrations are complete only when courses are entered into COCC’s online student information system.
+Student registrations are complete only when courses are entered into the online student information system.
 A student may not register if a debt is owed to the College.
 Students must be registered in order to attend class.
 Students may not take more than 19 credit hours per term without permission from Admissions and Records.

 Adding and Auditing Courses/Wait Lists

-Students may not begin attendance in a new class after the first week of the term.
+- Students may not begin attendance in a new class after the first week of the term.

-Students who do not meet attendance requirements will be administratively withdrawn from that class by the instructor at the time class roll is taken.
+Students who do not meet attendance requirements will be administratively withdrawn by the instructor when class roll is taken.
 If this results in a tuition refund, the refund will be processed within three weeks.
-If students are unable to attend a session within the first week due to extenuating circumstances, they must contact the instructor prior to the first class meeting if they wish to avoid administrative withdrawal.
+If students are unable to attend a session within the first week due to extenuating circumstances, they must contact the instructor before the first class meeting if they wish to avoid administrative withdrawal.
 Allowing students to remain in the course is solely at the discretion of the instructor.